Open about tax

 Paying our fair share.

-- We are committed to clearly explaining our tax numbers in our annual report, and going beyond what it merely required by accounting standards so that all stakeholders may better understand our tax profile.
-In support of this transparency we provide a full list of our subidiaries.
+- we are committed to clearly explaining our tax numbers in our annual report, beyond accounting standards requirements, to help all stakeholders understand our tax position.

-The Co-op recognises that tax is a complex subject and that sometimes help will be needed to evaluate our business decisions in relation to tax.
-As such, the Co-op employs an in-house tax team to assess such decisions on a day to day basis.
+We recognise that tax is a complex subject and sometimes help will be needed to understand the tax implications of our business decisions.
+The Co-op has an in-house tax team to assess such decisions on a day to day basis, with the support of appropriate tax reporting processes and systems.
 On occasion, external support from tax advisers may also be sought.

-Responsibility for all tax reporting and adherence to the Tax Policy sits with the managers of our Tax Department who report to the CFO, Ian Ellis, who is ultimately responsible for the tax affairs of the Co-op and involves;
+Responsibility for all tax reporting and adherence to the Tax Policy sits with the Tax department who report to the Chief Finance Officer, Ian Ellis, who is ultimately responsible for the tax affairs of the Co-op.

 Our Fair Tax Mark approved tax disclosures can be found in our annual report.